alexbs/sceen-resolutions/README.md

 # sceen-resolutions
-A summary table of popular devices and their screen specifications: resolution, aspect ratio, size, dpi, etc.
+A summary table of popular devices and their screen specifications: resolution (in px and pt), aspect ratio, size, dpi, etc.

 ## Mobile devices (Apple)